OpenEvalProject/evals/manuscripts/elife-92168/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00y4zzh67 Department of Biological Sciences, The George Washington University Washington United States
+1. Department of Biological Sciences, The George Washington University Washington United States ([ROR:00y4zzh67](https://ror.org/00y4zzh67))
-2. https://ror.org/04hnzva96 Center for Conservation Genomics, Smithsonian National Zoo & Conservation Biology Institute Washington United States
+2. Center for Conservation Genomics, Smithsonian National Zoo & Conservation Biology Institute Washington United States ([ROR:04hnzva96](https://ror.org/04hnzva96))
-3. https://ror.org/035zrb927 Department of Oncology, Lombardi Comprehensive Cancer Center, Georgetown University Washington United States
+3. Department of Oncology, Lombardi Comprehensive Cancer Center, Georgetown University Washington United States ([ROR:035zrb927](https://ror.org/035zrb927))
-4. https://ror.org/02vm5rt34 Departments of Pathology, Microbiology and Immunology, and of Pediatrics, Vanderbilt University School of Medicine Nashville United States
+4. Departments of Pathology, Microbiology and Immunology, and of Pediatrics, Vanderbilt University School of Medicine Nashville United States ([ROR:02vm5rt34](https://ror.org/02vm5rt34))
-5. https://ror.org/02vm5rt34 Department of Biological Sciences, Vanderbilt University Nashville United States
+5. Department of Biological Sciences, Vanderbilt University Nashville United States ([ROR:02vm5rt34](https://ror.org/02vm5rt34))

 † Corresponding author

 ## Abstract

-Global amphibian declines are compounded by deadly disease outbreaks caused by the chytrid fungus, Batrachochytrium dendrobatidis ( Bd ).
-Much has been learned about the roles of amphibian skin-produced antimicrobial components and microbiomes in controlling Bd , yet almost nothing is known about the roles of skin-resident immune cells in anti- Bd defenses.
+Global amphibian declines are compounded by deadly disease outbreaks caused by the chytrid fungus, Batrachochytrium dendrobatidis (Bd).
+Much has been learned about the roles of amphibian skin-produced antimicrobial components and microbiomes in controlling Bd, yet almost nothing is known about the roles of skin-resident immune cells in anti-Bd defenses.
 Mammalian mast cells reside within and serve as key immune sentinels in barrier tissues like skin.
 Accordingly, we investigated the roles of Xenopus laevis frog mast cells during Bd infections.
-Our findings indicate that enrichment of X. laevis skin mast cells confers anti- Bd protection and ameliorates the inflammation-associated skin damage caused by Bd infection.
-This includes a significant reduction in infiltration of Bd -infected skin by neutrophils, promoting mucin content within cutaneous mucus glands, and preventing Bd -mediated changes to skin microbiomes.
+Our findings indicate that enrichment of X. laevis skin mast cells confers anti-Bd protection and ameliorates the inflammation-associated skin damage caused by Bd infection.
+This includes a significant reduction in infiltration of Bd-infected skin by neutrophils, promoting mucin content within cutaneous mucus glands, and preventing Bd-mediated changes to skin microbiomes.
 Mammalian mast cells are known for their production of the pleiotropic interleukin-4 (IL4) cytokine and our findings suggest that the X. laevis IL4 plays a key role in manifesting the effects seen following cutaneous mast cell enrichment.
-Together, this work underscores the importance of amphibian skin-resident immune cells in anti- Bd defenses and illuminates a novel avenue for investigating amphibian host–chytrid pathogen interactions.
+Together, this work underscores the importance of amphibian skin-resident immune cells in anti-Bd defenses and illuminates a novel avenue for investigating amphibian host–chytrid pathogen interactions.

 ## Introduction